samsepial/FeedbackFusion_TeamRHEA/README.md

 ## License

-This project was developed as an academic project for [Your University/Institution Name].
+This project was developed as an academic project.

 ## Acknowledgements

-- Special thanks to our professor [Professor's Name] for guidance throughout the project.
+- Special thanks to our professor for guidance throughout the project.
 - We'd like to acknowledge the open-source libraries and frameworks that made this project possible.